drissamri/beautiful-jekyll/_posts/2014-12-10-introducing-docker-java-developer.md

 I hope this has shed a light on the whole Docker hype since it doesn't look like its going away any time soon.

 You can find the source for the Linkshortener application and the Dockerfile on [GitHub](https://github.com/drissamri/linkshortener/tree/blog-docker-for-java).
-You can learn how to deploy Docker containers on IBM BlueMix PaaS in my other [blog post](http://www.drissamri.be/blog/continuous-delivery/docker-on-bluemix/ "Deploy Docker on BlueMix").
+You can learn how to deploy Docker containers on IBM Bluemix PaaS in my other [blog post](http://www.drissamri.be/blog/continuous-delivery/docker-on-bluemix/ "Deploy Docker on Bluemix").